jason-riddle/ansible-role-tailscale/README.md

     tailscale_service_name: "tailscaled"
     tailscale_service_state: started
     tailscale_service_enabled: true
+    tailscale_restart_handler_state: restarted

-Configure the state of the Tailscale service.
+Control the state of the Tailscale service, and whether it should start on boot.

     tailscale_register_node: false